cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ```

 They will be saved in a log file with the same name as your module (.log)
-and prinded in the console during the execution.
+and printed in the console during the execution.

 #### Testing and coverage